 |---|---|---|

-| 1 | Complete Online Application | Submit form on gov.uk website (parent applies on child's behalf) |
+| 1 | Complete online application | On gov.uk — a parent applies on the child's behalf |

-| 2 | Pay Visa Fee | £135 for 6-month visa from 8 April 2026 (same fee for all ages) |
+| 2 | Pay visa fee | £135 for 6 months from 8 April 2026 (same fee at all ages) |

-| 3 | Book Biometrics Appointment | At a Visa Application Centre (VAC) — parent must accompany |
+| 3 | Book biometrics appointment | At a Visa Application Centre — a parent must accompany |

-| 4 | Submit Documents | Including parental consent, care arrangements, and financial evidence |
+| 4 | Submit documents | Consent letter, care arrangements, and financial evidence |

-| 5 | Await Decision | Processing typically takes 3 weeks |
+| 5 | Await decision | Processing typically takes 3 weeks |

 How Much Does a UK Child Visitor Visa Cost in 2026?